Q: What are Constituency Groups?

 - Sport – Intermural sports team participation while attending UW.
 Examples: Golf – Women, Tennis – Men

 - Student Activities – Groups or activities participated in while entity was a student.
 Examples: Airforce ROTC, ASUW, Phi Beta Kappa Honor Society

 The groups are are part of people’s history of relationship with the UW.
 The data itself can be used to generate mailing labels or to seed another group.
 For instance, you could use the list of Activity Participants to seed a Mailing List for a newsletter, then generate mailing labels for the newsletter by requesting that mailing list in an ad hoc report request.

+A: There are several broad tiers of contact control, which are detailed on this page.
 You can send constituent requests for contact or exclusion from types of contact to firstname.lastname@example.org and the ATS staff will configure the proper codes to achieve the closest match possible to the request being made.